objectified/seymour/README.md

 * Benchmarkable methods; these are methods that we want to benchmark in order to produce NRPE performance data
 * Test methods; these are method that test for a condition, and should influence the exit code that is returned
-* Step change methods; these methods mark the beginning of a new HTTP request It is important to know which methods fall in which category, if you want to understand how Seymour results are being returned.
+* Step change methods; these methods mark the beginning of a new HTTP request

+It is important to know which methods fall in which category, if you want to understand how Seymour results are being returned.
 Here goes:
 * Benchmarkable methods: 'open', 'open\_window', 'wait\_for\_condition', 'wait\_for\_page\_to\_load', 'wait\_for\_frame\_to\_load', 'wait\_for\_popup', 'go\_back'
 * Test methods: 'is\_alert\_present', 'is\_checked', 'is\_confirmation\_present', 'is\_cookie\_present', 'is\_editable', 'is\_element\_present', 'is\_ordered', 'is\_prompt\_present', 'is\_something\_selected', 'is\_text\_present', 'is\_visible'
 * Step change methods: 'open', 'open\_window', 'click', 'go\_back'
 Seymour intercepts calls to these methods and wraps them with appropriate code for e.g. benchmarking and storing a test result in memory for reporting back all errors.
 When you run a Seymour based check, you will see labels such as 'step1\_time', 'step2\_time' and so on in the performance data.
 This means that one of the step change methods has been invoked, so new performance data is recorded for this step.
+You can also set your own name when entering a new step so that your performance data makes more sense to a human, by calling set\_step\_name before calling a method that triggers a step change.
+Here's an example:

+    #!/usr/bin/env python

+    from seymour.seleniumbaserunner import SeleniumBaseRunner

+    class MySeymourCheck(SeleniumBaseRunner):
+        def run(self):
+            sel = self.selenium_proxy
+            sel.set_step_name('homepage')
+            sel.open('/')
+            sel.set_step_name('comments')
+            sel.click('link=comments')
+            sel.wait_for_page_to_load('5000')
+            sel.is_text_present('minutes ago')

+    if __name__ == '__main__':
+        check = MySeymourCheck()
+        check.execute()

 ### Seymour in production
 As you may have figured out by now, you will need a machine with a browser to run these tests.
 Your Nagios machine or Opsview masters/slaves probably don't have X installed (which is understandable), so I'd recommend having a few dedicated (virtual) machines that run one or more Selenium Server instances, so that you can point he Seymour based plugins to them through the -H/-p parameters.
 If you'd like to keep these machines slim, you could choose to use an in memory X server like Xvfb.
 In such a scenario, the Seymour Python module only needs to be installed on the machines you run your tests from, not on the machine that carries out the actual tests.